RISE

 RISE has strengthened my understanding of gender issues, and taught me new digital skills I now use in class.
 I've seen the girls grow so much - speaking up in class, taking part in discussion, believing in themselves.

-Anita, RISE teacher in India
+RISE Educator, India

 Explore how we use the stories from the original Girl Rising film to spark discovery and exploration, and build empathy and understanding